llewellynksj/fuelbot/README.md

 ----

 ## Version Control
 Version control has been maintained using Git.
-The code written for this website has been updated via regular commits to Github.
+The code written for this website has been updated via regular commits to GitHub.

 <br>